cn0047/stash/ed/t/distributedsystems.md

 -

 Observability - not only monitoring cpu/mem/net/etc usage, but also:
-* logging.
+* Logging.
-* tracing.
+* Tracing.
-* health checking.
+* Health checking.
-* distributed events monitoring.
+* Distributed events monitoring.
 * SLI metrics monitoring.

 Consensus - getting all of the nodes to agree on something.